musikinformatik/SuperDirt/README.md

 ## Options on startup
 - `numChannels` can be set to anything your soundcard supports
 - for server options, see `ServerOptions` helpfile: http://doc.sccode.org/Classes/ServerOptions.html

-## Loading different sample folders
-`~dirt.loadSoundFiles(<put your path here>); // you can drag and drop folders into the editor.

-If you want to load all subfolders in a path, add a wildcard (`*`).

-Samples are categorised by their immediate parent folder.

-e.g. passing `samples/jazz/*` to load `samples/jazz/basie/basie01.aif`, etc. will add an entry for `basie`.

 ## Options on-the-fly
 - add sound files. `~dirt.loadSoundFiles("path/to/my/samples/*")` You can drag and drop folders into the editor and add a wildcard (*) after it.